jkreinz/slim-breakpoint-analysis/README.md

 ## Overview

 This project implements and evaluates methods for detecting breakpoints in selection pressure using temporal sampling of genomic data.
-The analysis includes two distinct pipelines:
+Despite varying sample size, scheme, and dominance, all simulations take the same form -- after a burn in of 2000 generations where all mutations are evolving neturally, the population experiences a shifts in selection at t=2000 to s=0.05, at t=2050 to s=-0.025, and at t=2010 to s=0.10.
+The downstream analysis includes two distinct pipelines:

 1. **Instantaneous Selection Pipeline**: Evaluates instanteous selection coefficient changes at discrete time points
 2. **Continuous Selection Pipeline**: Analyzes selection dynamics over continuous time series with logistic regression

-### SLIM setup & Downstream Analyses
+### SLIM parameter space
-- **Multiple Sampling Strategies**: Varying sample sizes (n=15 x 6 timepoints or n=40 x 6 timepoints for instantaneous; n=70 or n=200 for continuous sampling)
+- **Multiple Sampling Strategies**: Varying sample sizes (n=15 x 6 timepoints or n=40 x 6 timepoints for instantaneous; n=70 or n=200 for continuous sampling through time, in a fashion similar to herbarium/museum collection availability)
 - **Genetic Architectures**: Additive (h=0.5) and recessive (h=0.15) dominance models
-- **Downstream Analysis**: Inference of allele frequency trajectories, along with selection coefficients and breakpoints detection power, accuracy, and bias.

 ## Pipeline Structure

 ### 1. Instantaneous Selection Pipeline
-Analyzes selection coefficient changes at specific breakpoints with discrete sampling.
+Analyzes selection coefficient changes at specific breakpoints with discrete sampling, and estimates selection coefficients around known shifts in selection.

 **Simulation Types:**
 - `breakpoint_instants_additiven15.slim` - Additive model, n=15 samples